Larzinew/project-1/README.md

-Initialize variables:
+Welcome to the Slot Machine game!

+This simple slot machine is built using JavaScript and HTML, allowing players to spin the reels and aim for winning combinations of symbols.
+Here's a guide to understanding and playing the game:

+Game Structure:

+Initialization:
-- reel1, reel2, reel3 = Arrays of symbols on each reel
+reel1, reel2, reel3: Arrays containing symbols on each reel.
-- result = Array to store the current combination
+result: Array storing the current combination of symbols.
-- win = Boolean to track if the player has won 1. set to false) 2. then when matches to true
-- Dom elements to cache

-Create a function spinReels():
+win: Boolean variable tracking the player's winning status (initially set to false).
+Cached DOM elements for smooth rendering and update of the game interface.
+Game Functions:

+spinReels() Function:

-- Generate random numbers to select symbols on each reel
+Generates random numbers to select symbols on each reel.
-- Update the result array with the selected symbols
+Updates the result array with the selected images.
-- Display the symbols on the reels
+Displays the selected images on the reels. checkWin() Function:

-Create a function checkWin():( every function)
-- Check for winning combinations in the result array
+Checks for winning combinations within the result array.
-- Set win to true if there's a winning combination
+Sets the win variable to true if there's a winning combination. updateDisplay() Function:

-Create a function updateDisplay():
-- Display the current result and win status
+Responsible for updating the display with the current result and win status.

-Create event listener for:
-- Button to spin the reels:
-  - Call spinReels()
-  - Call checkWin()
-  - Call updateDisplay()

-Display the buttons, reels, and result on the HTML page

-While the player hasn't won: (while function)
+User Interaction:

+Event Listeners:
+Spin Button:
-  - Allow the player to spin the reels
+Triggers the spinReels() function to initiate the spinning animation.
-  - Check for wins and display the result
+Calls the checkWin() function to check for winning combinations after spinning.
+Winning Condition:

-If the player wins:
+If the player achieves a winning combination:
-- Display a win message
+Displays a win message to notify the player about their win.
+How to Play:

+Click the spin button to start spinning the reels.
+The spinReels() function will randomly select symbols for each reel and display them.
+After spinning, the checkWin() function will determine if you've won.
+If you win, a message will appear to celebrate your victory.
+Enjoy the Game!

+Have fun playing the Slot Machine!
+Try your luck and see if you can hit the jackpot by matching winning combinations of symbols.
+Feel free to explore the code and make modifications to enhance your gaming experience!g